pykeen/pykeen/docs/source/tutorial/first_steps.rst

 .. code-block:: python

-    entity_representations = model.entity_representations
+    entity_representation_modules:   List['pykeen.nn.Embedding'] = model.entity_representations
-    relation_representations = model.relation_representations
+    relation_representation_modules: List['pykeen.nn.Embedding'] = model.relation_representations

-If you want to obtain a single representation, you can index this list, e.g.
+If you want to obtain a single representation, you can index this list then call the function to unwrap the embeddings, e.g.

 .. code-block:: python

-    first_entity_representations = model.entity_representations[0]
+    first_entity_representation_module: 'pykeen.nn.Embedding' = entity_representations[0]
+    first_entity_representations: torch.FloatTensor = first_entity_representations_module()

 and treat them as before.
 The ordering in this list corresponds to the ordering of representations defined in the interaction function.
 Some models may provide Pythonic properties that provide a vanity attribute to the instance of the class for a specific entity or relation representation.

 Beyond the Pipeline